cjherman6/capstone/README.md

 ![conv-layer](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/layer2.png)

-After RELU, this example goes through a *max pooling layer*, where it replaces every 2x2 section of your previous layer its maximum (_keeps it the same, but quarters the size of the matrix_)
+After RELU, this example goes through a *max pooling layer*, where it replaces every 2x2 section of your previous layer with its maximum (_keeps the same essence, but quarters the size of the matrix_)

 ![conv-layer](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/layer3.png)

 In this example, the CNN *combines* the results of the previous convolutional layers (_This is where it becomes less intuitive what’s happening_)

-A good example can be found here: [Convolutional Layer](http://cs231n.github.io/convolutional-networks/#conv)
+A good illustration of the matrix multiplications occuring can be found here: [Convolutional Layer](http://cs231n.github.io/convolutional-networks/#conv)

 ![conv-layer](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/layer4.png)